grisoniFr/bmf_qsar/README.md

+# BIOMAP (Biomagnification Factor prediction)

 ## Welcome to the BIOMAP webbpage

 This repository contains data related to the BIOMAP project.
-It contains annotations on several experimental properties, as well as on scientific publications related to the prediction of bioaccumulation in aquatic environment.

-### The project

-The BIOMAP project started in 2013.
-It aims to develop *in silico* machine learning methods to predict the bioaccumulation in aquatic environment, to increase the mechanistic understanding and to reduce animal testing.
+The project aims to develop *in silico* machine learning methods to predict the bioaccumulation in aquatic organisms through dietary routes, to increase the mechanistic understanding and to reduce animal testing.

 ### Information